slack-samples/bolt-js-upgrade-app/README.md

 ## OAuth

-This sample uses a `FileInstallationStore` to store tokens in plain-text in the `./installs` directory (created after first installation).
+This sample uses [Bolt's](https://slack.dev/bolt-js/concepts#authenticating-oauth) `FileInstallationStore` to store tokens in plain-text in the `./installs` directory (created after first installation).
 While this technique is not recommended for production apps, it allows you to easily inspect authorizations and avoids the need to set up a database when developing with this app.

 When using OAuth, Slack requires a public URL where it can redirect requests so your app can generate a token.
 In this sample app, [`ngrok`](https://ngrok.com/download) is being used.
 Checkout [this guide](https://ngrok.com/docs/getting-started) for setting it up.